rybakit/msgpack.php/README.md

 ##### Timestamp

 The Timestamp extension type is a [predefined](https://github.com/msgpack/msgpack/blob/master/spec.md#timestamp-extension-type) type.
-Support for this type in the library is done through the `TimestampExtension` class.
-This class is responsible for handling `Timestamp` objects, which represent the number of seconds and optional adjustment in nanoseconds:
+The library supports this type through the `TimestampExtension` class.
+This class is responsible for handling `Timestamp` objects, which represent the number of seconds and an optional adjustment in nanoseconds:

 ```php
 $timestampExtension = new TimestampExtension();